palantir/gradle-baseline/README.md

 It adds the following tasks:

 - **`./gradlew proguard`** - analyzes the `runtimeClasspath` configuration to find unused classes, outputting the pruned classes to $buildDir/proguard/out
+- **`./gradlew deadCode`** - saves the list of unused classes to the `baseline-dead-code.lock` file.
+This should be checked in, and will be verified (but not overwritten) on CI.